UniOfGreenwich/ELEE1149_Lectures/content/VibeProgramming/VibeProgramming.md

 <br>

-- It is not a substitute for technical understanding.
+- It is not a substitute for technical understanding, read the documentation!

 <br>